laurentcaplette/Representation-reconstruction/README.md

-Code for "Computational reconstruction of mental representations using human behaviour" (Caplette & Turk-Browne, forthcoming, Nature Communications) (preprint: https://psyarxiv.com/7fdvw)
+Code for "Computational reconstruction of mental representations using human behaviour" (Caplette & Turk-Browne, 2024, Nature Communications) (preprint: https://psyarxiv.com/7fdvw)

 This python code should work on all platforms, however it has only been tested on macOS 11, 12 and 13.
 Various Python libraries are required to run this code: